cc-lemon/cc-lemon.github.io-/index.md

 ### Creative with a Front-end development, UX and team focus

-I'm a creative who just finished my internship within Front-end development were I worked with: vue.js, prototyping, user testing, workshop facilitation, project management and more.
-Currently looking for work.
-Don't hesitate to send me an e-mail!
+I'm a creative who just finished my internship within Front-end development were I work with: agile coaching, vue.js, prototyping, user testing, workshop facilitation, project management and more.

 What I'm always looking for is solutions, whether it’s a solution to a coding problem, how to get the team motivated again or how to open a can of beans.
 I do concept development, front end web development, prototyping and user testing.
 But most of all I’m interested in being part of a great team and have fun.